privacycg/CHIPS/TAG-S&P-questionnaire.md

 ### 3.3.
 Same-Origin Policy Violations

-None.
+By requiring the __Host- prefix, this proposal makes partitioned cookies scheme- and hostname-bound.
+However, even cookies with the __Host- prefix can still be sent to different ports (though this may change if [Origin-Bound Cookies](https://github.com/sbingler/Origin-Bound-Cookies) is enabled).

 ### 3.4.
 Third-Party Tracking

 Partitioning cross-site cookies by top-level site is meant to reduce (or eliminate) third parties' ability to use cookies as a cross-site identifier.
-The goal of this proposal is for cross-site contexts to be able to observe a user's activity only within a single top-level site.
+The goal of this proposal is for cross-site contexts to be able to associate a user's activity only within a single top-level site.

 ### 3.5.
 Legitimate Misuse

-A malicious third party may wish to use partitioned cookies to store a global user identifier that persists across multiple top-level domains.
+A third party may wish to use partitioned cookies to store a global user identifier that persists across multiple top-level domains.
 This identifier could be repeatedly derived on each top-level site a user visits using some side channel or fingerprinting techniques.
 Afterwards the third-party can store this identifier in a partitioned cookie so that when the user returns to each top-level site with the third-party embed, they no longer need to use the side channel to derive the cross-site identifier again.

-Though partitioned cookies could introduce a new place for third parties to store a derived cross-site identifier, a third-party script running in a top-level context could store still store a cross-site identifier in the top-level site's cookie jar.
+Though partitioned cookies could introduce a new place for third parties to store a derived cross-site identifier, a third-party script running in a top-level context could still store a cross-site identifier in the top-level site's cookie jar.
+Also, there are proposals for identifiers (e.g. [UID2.0](https://www.thetradedesk.com/us/knowledge-center/what-the-tech-is-unified-id-2-0)) which may disincentivize third parties from using partitioned cookies as a replacement to third-party cookies for cross-site tracking.